-After a rack has run through the staining process, it is transported into the unload drawer (→ "Fig. 19-4") and placed in an available position (→ "Fig. 85").
+After a rack has run through the staining process, it is transported into the unload drawer (→ "Fig. 19-4") and placed in an available position (→ "Fig. 87").
 The user is informed of this by an information message and a signal tone.

-- To remove the rack from the unload station, press the button on the unload drawer (→ "Fig. 19-4") to open it and remove the rack. - Press the button again after removal to close the unload drawer.
+- To remove the rack from the unload station, press the button on the unload drawer ( $\rightarrow$ "Fig. 19-4") to open it and remove the rack. - Press the button again after removal to close the unload drawer.

-- To avoid injuries, do not enter the movement area of the unload drawer. - The unload drawer must be opened and the racks must be removed no later than when the warning message is received indicating that the unload station is completely occupied (→ "Fig. 86").
+- In the Process status display, the availability and the selected number of different unload stations is not visible to the user.
+It is recommended to use the Bathlayout menu for process monitoring (→ "Fig. 85") when using different reagents in the unload stations in order to be able to react early when the unload capacity is reached. - If finished racks are not removed from the unload stations in due time, it may lead to interruptions in the staining process and may effect the staining results. - To avoid injuries, do not enter the movement area of the unload drawer. - The unload drawer must be opened and the racks must be removed no later than when the warning message is received indicating that the unload station is completely occupied (→ "Fig. 88").
 Failure to comply with the warning message results in not being able to transport further racks into the unload stations.
 Deviating step times and delays in the staining process may change and ultimately invalidate the staining results.